krojegard/review-bot/README.md

 # Review Bot
 Review Bot will automatically approve pull requests that only make trivial changes to the codebase.
 You can control which pull requests are considered trivial by editing the `.auto-approve` file in the root directory of your project.
 If all the files that changed match a pattern in that file, Review Bot will automatically approve the pull request on behalf of whatever user you set it up with.
+The bot won't do anything if the PR has already been approved for the most recent commit.

 ## Installation
 1. Deploy this code on a server somewhere.
 Make sure it uses HTTPS since it will need access to your code base.